Timeless Knowledge. Adaptable Skills.

 How is a Jesuit education at Canisius transformational?

 Challenge your own assumptions.
 Appreciate different perspectives.
 Make connections across disciplines and see the world through a wider lens.
 Our core curriculum will expose you to diverse subjects, giving you both a breadth and a depth of knowledge.
-A set of transferable skills—like critical thinking, clear communication, problem-solving and collaboration—will help you navigate not only your career path, but all of life’s challenges and surprises.
+A set of transferable skills—like critical thinking, clear communication, problem-solving, teamwork and collaboration—will help you navigate not only your career path, but all of life’s challenges and surprises.

 Being for and with others